-We are at Rujuta Diwekar’s (38) Khar office — a minimal room with a wooden floor, comfortable couches, and a painting of the body’s energy points or chakras.
-Unassuming yet welcoming, a lot like Diwekar herself.
+We visited Rujuta Diwekar’s (38) Khar office — a simple-looking room with a wooden floor, comfy couches, and a beautiful painting of the body’s energy points or chakras.
+It’s neutral in approach yet welcoming, a lot like the owner of the office here.

-Much like her other works, this book, too, champions the idea of eating foods you are familiar with but consider unhealthy.
+Much like her other works, this book, too, promotes the idea of eating foods you are familiar with but may consider unhealthy.
 Think rice, ghee, sugar and cashews.
 What’s the catch?
-You need to eat it fresh, locally sourced and in the “versatility it is meant to be eaten in”.
-And exercising and sleeping right, and the result is awesome — you can be in shape and in the best health.
+You need to eat it fresh, locally sourced, and in the “versatility it is meant to be eaten in.”
+Also, you need to prcatice exercising and sleeping right, and the result is awesome — you can be in shape and in the best health.

 Back to basics

-Diwekar started her practice in 1999, armed with a postgraduate degree in sports science and nutrition from SNDT College.
-Her first clients were fitness conscious actors and industrialists.
-Diwekar remains full of praise for the former: “The easiest people to work with are celebrities.
+Diwekar started her practice in 1999 with a postgraduate degree in sports science and nutrition from SNDT College.
+Her first clients were fitness-conscious actors and industrialists.
+Diwekar is praised for the former: “The easiest people to work with are celebrities.
 They are the most disciplined.”

-It was her experience at her grandparents’ farm that made Diwekar realise the importance of sustainable living.
+Her experience at her grandparents’ farm made Diwekar realize the importance of sustainable living.
 “Today, we are told about a particular ingredient that’s supposed to be the ultimate thing to lose weight.
 Tomorrow, the same ingredient is touted as the biggest villain.
-How often can you change the way you live?” she asks.
+How often can you change how you live?” she asks.

-So, how did the definition of nutrition become synonymous to filling your plate with unpalatable foods?
-When did we became a nation that rejects ghee but takes to olive oil?
-“The demarcation of carbohydrates, proteins and fats was meant to help people make sensible decisions.
+So, how did the definition of nutrition become synonymous with filling your plate with unpalatable foods?
+When did we become a nation that rejects ghee but takes to olive oil?
+“The demarcation of carbohydrates, proteins, and fats was meant to help people make sensible decisions.
 But it has just left people confused.
-These days, selling anything by terming it ‘trans fat-free’ or ‘sugar-free’ is lucrative.
+Nowadays, selling anything by terming it ‘trans-fat-free’ or ‘sugar-free’ is lucrative.
 The only people benefiting are those in the food and weight-loss industries,” she says.

 The next round

-Aiming for a holistic view on life, Diwekar started Beyond Weight Loss — a series of programs targeted at overall well-being — early this year.
+Diwekar started Beyond Weight Loss — a series of programs targeted at overall well-being — early this year, aiming for a holistic view of life.
 As part of it, she hosts a talk at her Khar office every month.
-The talk is live-streamed on Facebook as well.
-Past events have included a dhrupad music concert and a financial talk on why women should invest.
+The talk is live-streamed on social media as well.
+Past events have included a Dhrupad music concert and a financial talk on why women should invest.
 She recommends using clarified butter, for example, over other so-called healthy oils like olive oil, canola oils, etc.